pulp/pulp_python/docs/user-docs/getting_started.rst

    $ pulp-admin python repo sync run --repo-id sync_from_other_pulp

-If you're using a non-standard Apache configuration, please insure "index.json" is appended to your DirectoryIndex directive, otherwise remote Pulp instances will not be able to sync your repository.
+The pulp_python RPM distribution automatically adds index.json as a DirectoryIndex in pulp_python.conf.
+If you're not running the pulp_python RPM distribution, you will need to ensure this setting is present before remote Pulp instances will be able to sync your repository.

-Version 2.0+ of the pulp_python plugin is required on both Pulp servers.
+Version 2.0+ of the pulp_python plugin is required on both Pulp servers for synchronization to work.
 Syncronizing python content between pulp_python 1.x and 2.x is not supported.